fridalannerstrom/selekt/README.md

 - Add advanced filtering, search combinations, or bulk actions.

 ---

+### Wireframes

+To ensure a structured and user-friendly interface, low-fidelity wireframes were created using **Adobe XD** during the early design phase of the project.
+These wireframes helped visualize key page layouts, user flows, and core interactions before any code was written.

+As the platform is primarily intended for use by **recruiters working on desktop computers**, a **desktop-first approach** was adopted throughout the design process.
+While the application remains responsive and accessible across devices, mobile optimization was not prioritized at this stage.

+The wireframes served as a design blueprint and were iteratively refined as new functionality was added during development.

+WIREFRAMES HERE

+---

+### Graphic Design & Color Scheme

+The graphic design of Selekt is crafted to communicate clarity, structure, and a sense of trust — all essential traits for a digital product aimed at busy recruiters and HR professionals.
+Since Selekt is designed as a **desktop-first** web application, the visual identity is tailored to larger screens and professional use cases, where users need to process and compare information efficiently.

+#### Colors

+The color palette combines vibrant accents with neutral foundations to create a modern, clean, and professional feel.
+The overall look aims to be easy on the eyes, while supporting intuitive scanning and usability in high-focus work environments.

+- **Primary Colors:** Bright blue `#5959FF`, lime yellow `#E8FF41`, and soft blue `#C6DAFF` serve as attention-grabbing UI accents.
+These colors were chosen to energize the interface while giving a unique and recognizable brand identity.
+Blue represents reliability and digital innovation; yellow conveys energy and potential; and light blue adds a sense of clarity and calm.

+- **Base Colors:** Black `#2C2B2A` and off-white `#F3ECE6` are used as grounding tones to balance out the bright accents.
+This ensures strong readability and gives the interface a confident, editorial feel.

+Together, these colors give Selekt a confident yet friendly tone — serious enough for recruitment professionals, but dynamic enough to reflect the forward-thinking nature of AI-powered tools.

+#### Fonts

+- **Libre Baskerville** is used for headings.
+It’s a serif font that adds a professional and refined tone, making headings stand out and signaling structure.
+- **Poppins** is used for paragraph text.
+It’s a geometric sans-serif font optimized for screen readability, especially helpful when reading structured content like candidate profiles or tool instructions.

+This combination of serif and sans-serif fonts supports **both hierarchy and usability**, giving the interface a polished and user-focused aesthetic.

+#### UI Visuals

+The interface uses clean layouts, rounded buttons, and spacious margins to create a calm and approachable environment.
+Hover states, shadows, and iconography are used sparingly and with intent — keeping attention on the data, not the decorations.

+Illustrations used in the interface feature a recurring character — a friendly recruiter persona — to reinforce the brand’s human tone and to guide users through key actions.
+Images are designed to blend with the color scheme using soft gradients and matching hues.

+All visuals are optimized for desktop presentation and accessibility.

 - **Goals:** Outlines the main goals for both external users and the site owner.
 - **User Stories:** Lists the user stories collected during the planning phase, prioritized by must-have, should-have, could-have categories.